 Sound-Stop 5 is very effective when it is applied over the top of the wood joists before the subfloor is installed.
-Use fuller Tool Box Adhesive to attached Sound-Stop 5 to the joist.
+Use polyurethane adhesive available at most hardware stores to attach Sound-Stop 5 to the joist.
 A couple of staples can be used to tack the Sound-Stop 5 to the joist.
 This will help to hold the material in place until the adhesive goes off.
 The material can be butt joined or over lapped, but each overlap must be cut back on the joist to make a no rise seem, allowing the subfloor to be installed flat.
 Seal all seams and joins with acoustical sealant and tape with SuperGrip tape.
 Air tightness is the aim of all installs.

-Use fuller toolbox to install the subfloor.
+Use polyurethane adhesive available at most hardware stores to install the subfloor.
 If nails or screws are used the floor you can acoustically short circuit the system.
 If screws are used use the bare minimum for your install.
 Always try to decouple walls from subfloors.
 Fill the gaps with acoustical sealant.
 This will help in reducing flanking pats.

 Flanking paths are when the sound passes around, over the top or under the primary partition separating two spaces.